Sign Up Now for CATSVision All-Access!

-The Bearcats are 9-4-2 overall and lead the BIG EAST Red Division with a 5-3-1 mark.
-UC had its school-record eight-match unbeaten streak (7-0-1) snapped on Saturday night against Rutgers.
+The Bearcats are 9-3-2 overall and lead the BIG EAST Red Division with a 5-2-1 mark.
+UC is riding a school-record eight-match unbeaten streak after topping Oakland, 1-0 in overtime, on Wednesday afternoon at the OU Soccer Field.

-UC has outscored its opponents, 17-5, during its last nine matches and has outshot its foes, 167-85 during that span.
+UC has outscored its opponents, 17-4, during its eight-match unbeaten streak and has outshot its foes, 155-75.

-After scoring just five goals in its first six matches, UC has more than tripled that total (17) in its last nine.
+After scoring just five goals in its first six matches, UC has more than tripled that total (17) in its last eight.

 Goalkeeper Mike Vessells posted his sixth shutout of the season against Oakland and moved to within one of second place on UC's all-time list with his 14th career clean sheet.
-He has lowered his goals against average to 0.95 on the season by posting a 0.44 GAA over the last nine matches.
+He has lowered his goals against average to 0.95 on the season by posting a 0.37 GAA over the last eight matches.

 Kenny Anaba scored the game-winner, his fourth of the season, against Oakland.
 He has scored a team-leading six goals and added four assists for 16 points this season.

-Omar Cummings has recorded a point in six of his last 10 matches after scoring the game-tying goal and assisting on the game-winner against St. John's on Sept.
-30. He leads the BIG EAST with nine assists, including eight in conference play.
+Omar Cummings has recorded a point in six of his last nine matches after scoring the game-tying goal and assisting on the game-winner against St. John's on Sept.
+30. He leads the BIG EAST with nine assists and ranks second in the nation in that category.

 13 different Bearcats have recorded points for UC this season.